 Value-Sharing Bonus France 2026 (PPV): Ceilings, Exemptions and How to Set It Up

-PPV France 2026: EUR 3,000 ceiling (EUR 6,000 with profit-sharing agreement), exemption from social contributions and income tax below 3 x minimum wage, modulation rules, DSN declaration, account 6411 accounting.
+PPV France 2026: EUR 3,000 ceiling (EUR 6,000 with profit-sharing agreement), exemption from social contributions and income tax below 3x the minimum wage in firms under 50 employees (until 31/12/2026), modulation rules, DSN declaration, account 6413 accounting.
 Practical guide by Cabinet Hayot Expertise Paris.

 Expert note: This article was written by our chartered accountancy firm.
 Information is current as of 2026.
 For a personalised review of your situation, contact us.

-Updated 14 May 2026.
-The French value-sharing bonus (PPV -- prime de partage de la valeur) is one of the most widely used supplementary pay tools since the Purchasing Power Act of 16 August 2022.
-Its regime is attractive: most social contributions are exempt, and income tax is waived for employees earning below three times the minimum wage (subject to 2026 confirmation).
+Applicable in 2026.
+The French value-sharing bonus (PPV, prime de partage de la valeur) is one of the most widely used supplementary pay tools since the Purchasing Power Act of 16 August 2022.
+Its regime is attractive: most social contributions are exempt, and income tax is waived for employees earning below three times the minimum wage in companies with fewer than 50 employees, until 31 December 2026.
 But the PPV is not a bonus that can be paid informally at year-end.
 It requires rigorous documentation, an analysis of permissible modulation criteria, correct DSN payroll coding, and coherent integration with other profit-sharing schemes.
 This guide covers what every employer and HR manager must verify before making a payment in 2026, from the perspective of Cabinet Hayot Expertise in Paris.

-Summary: EUR 3,000 ceiling per employee per calendar year (EUR 6,000 with a profit-sharing or mandatory-sharing agreement); contribution exemption for all employees; income-tax exemption below 3 x minimum wage (to confirm 2026); 1 to 4 payments per year; unilateral employer decision or company agreement required; dedicated DSN line; accounting via account 6411.
+Summary: EUR 3,000 ceiling per employee per calendar year (EUR 6,000 with a profit-sharing or participation agreement); social contribution exemption for all employees; income-tax and CSG/CRDS exemption only for employees below 3 x minimum wage in companies with fewer than 50 employees, until 31 December 2026 (Act 2023-1107); 20% social package (forfait social) above 250 employees; 1 to 4 payments per year; unilateral employer decision or company agreement required; dedicated DSN line; accounting via account 6413.

 Legal Framework: From the Macron Bonus to a Permanent Scheme#